One must acknowledge, the Normandy Invasion has caught up to us, at least the 75th Anniversary. It really hit the news

 Some 75 years ago, in America there were some 200 foods rationed—like veggies, meat, butter, all canned and frozen foods, fish and cheese— there was rationing of gas and tires and paper drives, food drives, people flattened toothpaste tubes for the supply of tin with 289,903 pounds collected throughout the nation from Jan-Sept.
 Women donated 50,000,000 pairs of stockings in 1943 and there were also riots, not food riots but race riots.
 There were race riots in 47 cities in 1943.

 Partially from the author's research, let us peak into 1943 with this short PDF; and see how the war really looked with both the familiar and other items.
 This PDF timeline helps see popular culture along with some super secrets, an extraordinary timeline of 1943, especially compiled for you from the author Mr. Valentine.
 An Anniversary of WW II, from Valentine's Day to Labor Day.

 Note April 30, 1943.
 Operation Mincemeat.
 It is quite educational involving a daring plan actually inspired by Ian Fleming, of 007 fame.
 Real espionage in WW II.

 On your left is another Hollywood star Veronica Lake.
 Everyone knew Veronica.
 Many connected to the Entertainment field gave performances on varying stages.

 Touring the States, the performers went by what they nicknamed “Circuits”--the “Hospital”, the “Blue” (of 15-1,500 people), the “Victory” Circuits (of 1,500 plus).
-The Number One Star was the great comedian Bob Hope, who covered over 200,000 miles worldwide in World War II.
+The Number One Star was the great comedian Bob Hope, who covered over 200,000 miles worldwide in World War II; at this link you can also find info on the Hollywood Canteen.
 All throughout the war, the Big Bands of Harry James, Tommy Dorsey and Glenn Miller, along with numerous others, joined in.

 By 1943, there were also 27,600 Hollywood personalities and craftsman in uniform.
 Hollywood personalities toured the individual bases and camps abroad and at home.
 The black and white photo is of Hollywood star Lana Turner interviewed by Virginia Grey.

 People read Life